 Depending on where you live, you will use either the European or US/Canadian power cable.

-- Connect the female end of the power cable to the power port on the touchmonitor. - Route the cable through the cable management clip.
+- Connect the female end of the power cable to the Brick power supply. - Connect the Brick power cable into the power port on the touchmonitor. - Route the cable through the cable management clip.